Soil improvement and fertilization

 Only the City is authorized to proceed with the pruning or felling of a public or common tree.
-If a tree belongs to the City and needs to be pruned, evaluated or felled, or if you wish to plant a tree, you can submit a request to the Public Works Department by calling 514-684-1034.
+If a tree belongs to the City and needs to be pruned, evaluated or felled, or if you wish to plant a tree, you can submit a request to the Public Works Department by emailing at firstname.lastname@example.org or by calling 514-684-1034.

 The following injuries inflicted to trees and damaging practices on trees are forbidden.
 Fines will be levied for infractions.

 Do you plan to install a pool, create more parking or redo your landscaping?

 Please be advised that in addition to the required permits and certificates, you and your contractor are responsible for the protection of public trees that are located close to or in a work area, including the trees located in the path taken by machinery and workers to reach the said work area.

 Avoid destabilization and seriously harming trees and their roots in particular.
 Root loss, due to roots being ripped out or crushed by machinery, leads to deterioration of the ground conditions and the destruction of the vital environment of the tree.
 The City has outlined provisions in Bylaw (Chapter VII, p 13-14).
 Tree protection during construction work or landscaping or permanent lowering of the ground level.

 The aerial and underground parts, that is, the branches, trunk and roots, have to be protected during the entire work period.